 WordPress.com vs. WordPress.org

-If you’re a WordPress newbie, you’ve probably heard about both WordPress.com and WordPress.org (maybe even used them interchangeably).
-One thing is for sure – mixing them up from time to time is common in the WordPress community.
+If you’re a WordPress newbie, you’ve probably heard about WordPress.com and WordPress.org (maybe even used them interchangeably).
+For sure, mixing them up from time to time is common in the WordPress community.
 Let’s get some things straight before we move any further.

 What is WordPress.com